 |CONDITIONS:Tidal and River Mouth.
 Conditions vary and can change rapidly.
 Weather varies by season and is typical for the Pacific Northwest.|

 |SERVICES:Services and amenities are typical of a large, North American metropolitan area.|

 |EXPERIENCES:Boundary Bay is an important stop for migrating birds – numbering up to 100,000 at a time - and is an excellent location for bird watching plus viewing marine life including Orcas and seals.|

-Wind light becoming northwest 15 knots near midnight then diminishing to light late Monday morning.
+Wind light becoming southeast 10 to 15 knots this evening then diminishing to light late overnight.